10 Essential Oils & Their Safety for Cats

 While rosemary oil is generally considered less toxic than some other essential oils, it can still pose risks to cats:

-• Toxic Reactions: Some cats may experience gastrointestinal upset, including vomiting or diarrhea, if they ingest or are exposed to rosemary oil.
+• Toxic Reactions: Some cats may experience gastrointestinal upset.

-• Skin Irritation: Direct contact with the oil can lead to skin irritation or allergic reactions.
+• Skin Irritation: Direct contact can cause irritation.

-• Respiratory Issues: Inhaling essential oils can cause respiratory distress, particularly in sensitive or older cats.
+• Respiratory Issues: Inhaling essential oils can cause distress.

 8. Sweet Orange Oil Can Be Beneficial When Used Correctly